SnoopJ/tabularasa/README_tabluarasa.txt

 Change it to this:
 			"groups" : [ "mod", "mymodkeyword", "tools", "all" ]

-7. Change your mod's modinfo file to list "tabularasa2.0" as a dependency.
-Not doing this step will not allow you to use the Custom Filter Button feature, as your __merge will be unable to find the Tabula Rasa file.
-8. That's it!
+7. That's it!
 Your custom filter button should show up on the right pane of Tabula Rasa labelled "MODS".
 If it does not, go back through these steps thoroughly and check your work again.

 The Tabula Rasa will automatically load any Custom Filter Buttons from any installed mods and organize them for you, so it always looks good!
 In V2.0, Tabula Rasa has a hard limit of 22 filter buttons that can be displayed in this way, and will notify you how many aren't being shown due to the excess.
 This hard cap may change in the future when the developers expose more of the UI system to modders.